DataDog/integrations-core/mysql/README.md

 * Connections (currently open connections, aborted connections, errors, etc)
 * InnoDB (buffer pool metrics, etc)

 And [many more](https://github.com/DataDog/integrations-core/blob/master/mysql/metadata.csv).
-You can also invent your own metrics using custom queries.
+You can also invent your own metrics using custom SQL queries.

 The MySQL check sends one service check: whether or not the Datadog agent can connect to MySQL.